Toast Payroll: Assign or Change Employee Jobs or Locations

 Back to top

-When an employee has multiple roles within the restaurant, you will add a job for each role under the pay group they will be paid out from (scenario 1 above).
+When an employee has multiple roles within the restaurant, add a job for each role under the pay group they will be paid out from (see Scenario 1).

-For example, the employee below has the ability to clock in as either a cashier or training manager at the Chicago location.
-This employee earns $16 per hour as a cashier and $22 per hour as a training manager.
-In Toast Payroll, the job specifies which rate the employee earns for which role.
+For example, an employee who can clock in as either a cashier or training manager at the Chicago location, earning $16 per hour as a cashier and $22 per hour as a training manager, would have two jobs on their Toast Payroll profile.
+The job specifies which rate the employee earns for which role.

 + Add job button on the Employment tab of an employee's profile

-2. Complete the required fields and select Save to finalize
+2. Complete the required fields and select Save.

 Add Job pop up